+How to make the best juicy roasted turkey breast with garlic, herbs, and orange.
 We love roasting turkey breast.
 It’s much quicker to make than a whole turkey, but will still easily serve six.

 We’ve found that bone-in turkey breasts are a little easier to handle than whole turkeys.
-When we’re cooking for smaller numbers, they’re perfect and will feed 5 to 6 people, allowing for some leftovers.
+When we’re cooking for smaller numbers, they’re perfect and will feed 6 to 7 people, allowing for some leftovers.

-You will need a 6 1/2- to 7-pound bone-in turkey breast.
+For this recipe, you will need a 6 1/2- to 7-pound bone-in turkey breast.
 Make sure it’s completely thawed.

 How to Thaw Turkey Breast

 If you cannot find a fresh, unfrozen turkey breast, you will need to thaw it.
-To do this, buy the frozen turkey breast 2 days in advance then thaw breast side up, unopened on a baking sheet in the fridge.
+To do this, buy the frozen turkey 2 days in advance then thaw breast side up, unopened on a baking sheet in the fridge.
 If you are in a rush, you can also thaw the turkey in cold water — this is much quicker.
 Thaw breast side down, unopened, with enough cold water to cover the turkey completely.
 Change the water every 30 minutes until it is completely thawed.
 A 7-pound turkey breast will take about 3 hours to thaw using the water method.
 For more information, take a look at Butterball’s tips for thawing turkey.

-Roasting Turkey Breast
+How to Roast Turkey Breast

 It’s easiest to use a roasting pan with a rack.
 Since we’re only roasting the breast it can be a little unstable.
 The rack helps keep turkey breast stay upright.